Ishkq in Paris: Plot

-The story starts with a narration of Paris and its symbolization of love.
-Marie Elise is Narrator who says you can be in love but never find love/lover here in Paris.
-A Parisian reads a script of a play as follows.
-Ishkq is the name of girl who is born in Paris (Preity Zinta) who doesn't believe in deep love but all she wants is no commitments in relationship and wants to be free and is a Photographer and play writer.

-Akash Kapoor, Cash with an A (Rhehan Malliek) and his friend Karan who comes to see him off are seen running on the railway station because they might miss last train to Paris when narrator says that Akash doesn't know that he will regret if he doesn't leave this train.
-Who knows if he leaves what will he miss in his life and Akash gets a work call while they wait for bidding goodbye.
-Karan says please come to my marriage, Akash says my kiss and love to Amelia(friends fiancé), Karan again says please do come for his marriage but Akash is not sure.
-Akash enters the train and scrolls his mobile and sees a girl keeping her luggage on top and says in Hindi.
-The girl is Ishkq and turns around to reply to Akash.
-They flirt around and have wine in the train to Paris, Ishkq says that she was roaming in Rome for weekend because she loves being served by men and Italian waiters to be specific and guesses if Akash is Gujarati.
-Akash introduces and says he is from Delhi, Funjabi (Punjabi) and moved to London a year ago, he missed his flight to London so catching this train to Paris and next day morning to London.
+The story starts with a narration of Paris and its symbolism of love.
+Marie Elise is the narrator who says you can be in love but never find love or a lover here in Paris.
+A Parisian reads a script of a play as follows: Ishkq is the name of a girl who was born in Paris (Preity Zinta) and doesn't believe in deep love.
+All she wants is no commitments in the relationship and wants to be free.
+She is a photographer and playwright.
+Akash Kapoor, Cash with an A (Rhehan Malliek), and his friend Karan, who comes to see him off, are seen running on the railway station because they might miss the last train to Paris when the narrator says that Akash doesn't know that he will regret it if he doesn't leave this train.
+Karan invites Akash to his wedding but Akash is not sure about going.
+Akash enters the train and meets a girl who understands Hindi.
+The girl is Ishkq.
+They flirt around and have wine on the train to Paris.
+Ishkq says that she was roaming in Rome for the weekend because she loves being served by men and Italian waiters, to be specific, and guesses if Akash is Gujarati.
+Akash introduces and says he is from Delhi, Funjabi (Punjabi), and moved to London a year ago.
+He missed his flight to London, so catching this train to Paris and next morning to London.